abacobob/portfolio-site/README.md

 ## NPM dependencies

--Express: used for the server-side delivery of static web content
+* Express: used for the server-side delivery of static web content
--Nodemon: Used for streamlining server development; not required in the final build.
+* Nodemon: Used for streamlining server development; not required in the final build.

 ## Run this project